Free Online Tax Returns if it's your first time lodging!

 What can I claim?

 It all depends on the job you currently have.
 So any costs that are unique to you doing that job.
 As there are many types of jobs out there, we can’t possibly list everything here.
-Best is to go to gotax.com.au, select your occupation and then the common expenses associated with that occupation will appear.
+The best is to go to gotax.com.au, select your occupation, and then the common expenses associated with that occupation will appear.
 That’s your starting point.

 How much does it cost to use a Tax Agent?

 Like any service costs vary from place to place and whether the agent is online or not.
-For a really simple return you can get that done for $10 online.
+For a really simple online income tax return, you can get that done for $10 online.
 Then prices can range up to a couple of hundred dollars depending on where you shop.
 The GREAT NEWS is that the fees you pay to get your tax return done are in fact a Tax Deduction for you.
 Gotax.com.au has some of the cheapest prices in the country.

 What can I claim as a student?